-The holiday season is fast approaching, and Black Friday is right around the corner.
-Since most shoppers plan to order gifts online rather than buying in stores, is your building prepared to manage the increased package deliveries?
-Read on to learn what you can do to prep your building for the rush of package deliveries on Black Friday and beyond.
+Every year, the holiday season causes a huge spike in online shopping and package deliveries.
+Since the majority of shoppers prefer to order gifts online rather than buying in stores, is your building prepared to manage the increased package deliveries?
+Read on to see what you can do to prep your building for the rush of package deliveries on Black Friday and beyond.

-- More online shoppers mean more package deliveries
+- How online shopping trends lead to more package deliveries

 - How to better manage deliveries with a package room